nitzaggarwal/InMemoryDatabase/Readme.md

 ```
 table1.get_rows(2)
 ```
-### SORT BY rows with a coloumn parameter in Ascending or Descending order
+### SORT BY rows with a column parameter in Ascending or Descending order
-This sorts the rows of the table with reference to specific coloumn parameter that is passed.
-Returns a list of rows in sorted order specify Coloumn name and 'asc' for Ascending / 'dsc' for Descending order
+This sorts the rows of the table with reference to specific column parameter that is passed.
+Returns a list of rows in sorted order specify column name and 'asc' for Ascending / 'dsc' for Descending order
 ```
 table1.order_by("user_name","asc")
 ```
-### GroupBY rows with reference to a coloumn parameter.
+### GroupBY rows with reference to a column parameter.
 Returns count

-This groups the rows with reference to the specified coloumn name, and returns a list of different values and their counts .
+This groups the rows with reference to the specified column name, and returns a list of different values and their counts .

 ```
 table1.group_by("address"))